 Over the years, sci-fi has become one of cinema’s most nebulous terms.
 The genre comprises of hundreds — if not thousands — of films, which vary in style, themes, and scope.
 Some sci-fi works feature time travel, others dystopian settings.
 Some celebrate scientific and technological breakthroughs, others offer a nihilistic worldview on mankind.
 Some are made on a budget of 160 million dollars, others $7000.

 We often associate science fiction with crowd-pleasing Hollywood blockbusters like Star Wars, ET, Inception, and Alien — big-budgeted films with gripping characters, a breathless pace, jam-packed action, and extravagant special effects.
-These charming canonical works captivate us; they remain valuable artifacts of film history; they have inspired countless of filmmakers to make equally entertaining and otherworldly ambitious movies.
+These charming canonical works captivate us; they remain valuable artifacts of film history; they have inspired countless of filmmakers to make equally entertaining and ambitious movies.

 I love these sci-fi works in all of their decadence, campy dialogue, and visual excess, but it’s important to note the existence of an entire sci-fi subgenre — arthouse sci-fi.
 Arthouse sci-fi films don’t generate the same level of modern and public recognition as, say, The Matrix, but they illuminate sci-fi’s transcending of its own conventions and entrance into the realm of experimental film.
 Andrei Tarkovsky, Lars von Trier, Rainer Werner Fassbinder, and others incorporate common sci-fi tropes like dystopian settings, virtual reality, mutations, and time travel into their films.
 More critically, they juxtapose these normative conceptions of sci-fi with philosophical themes, enigmatic plots, and a slow pace.